Real World Learning Through Real Business Startup

-Shawnee Mission West (SMW) High School is providing real world learning opportunities for students as outlined in the Shawnee Mission School District (SMSD) Strategic Plan.
+Shawnee Mission West (SMW) High School is teaming up with the Shawnee Mission Education Foundation and schools throughout the district to promote real student owned businesses through SMWVikingDesigns.com.
+These opportunities align with the Shawnee Mission School District (SMSD) Strategic Plan.
 SMSD and other districts in our region are better preparing students for learning and work through Kauffman Foundation's Real World Learning.
 Together, we are equipping our learners and communities to thrive in a rapidly changing, increasingly connected and complex world.

 By 2030, all high school students across our region graduate with